darkobits/nr/README.md

 To have `nr` print a list of all registered scripts and their descriptions, pass the `--scripts` flag.
 When this flag is provided, `nr` will ignore all other arguments and only print script information.
+Scripts will be grouped according to the `group` option.
+Scripts without a group will be listed under "Other".

 ## Providing an Explicit Configuration File